 The free membership trial is open to anyone who has never been an MTBA member, or a past member who hasn’t held a membership in the last 3 years.
 Please note, you can only possess this trial membership once in your life.

-No. Once you have submitted the online free trial application you will be emailed a link to your trial membership card which you can print or access at any time.
+No. Once you have submitted the online free trial application you will be emailed a link to your trial membership card which you can print or access at any time or download the MTBA app by clicking here.

 Your trial membership has participation and competition endorsement.
 You may enter nearly all MTBA-sanctioned events around Australia without the need to purchase a day licence (excluding the National Championships and the occasional MTBA restricted event).
 Remember that your membership card is your passport for entering MTBA-sanctioned events and needs to be presented when registering, so please print it out and keep it safe.